Brothers in Arms 3: Sons of War: Plot

 A few days earlier, Sergeant Wright's squad ordered to infiltrate a Gestapo building in Paris to find information on POW camps for future rescue missions.
 However, the squad did not find anything, and were forced to retreat from enemy reinforcements.
 The mission was not a total loss, as they had located and captured General Alder, in order to get the information.
 Months later, Major Bastion, Wright's Commanding Officer, had told him that Sam Foster, a fellow soldier that rescued him from captivity in 1942, was actually a mole.
 Wright was captured after being ambush when their intel was bad, and Foster had rescued him.
 His squad was sent to Belgium, and tracked him down.
 Wright eventually killed Foster, and had been thinking of what he'd have become, when he did not feel any regret for killing him, even when he saved him.

 In February 1945, months after, Sergeant Wright was sent to Trier, Germany to stop a German "Vengeance-Weapon" Program, from inflicting civilian casualties.
 His squad assaulted the facility, and successfully destroyed the weapons, preventing them from being used.
 The following month, Bastion had finally tracked down General Herst, the same general that eluded Wright in Monte Cassino.
 Herst was found heading for Aalborg, Denmark, to a German outpost and bunker.
 However, Wright and his squad was able to ambush his convoy.
 Herst however fled to the bunker, but bombers had bombarded it, causing it to fall apart.
 Wright, not wanting him to escape again, chases in after him.
 Cole had shot Karl Herst, as he tried to escape the exploding bunker.
 Outside the bunker, Wright kills the General.
 However, during his chase, Wright had also sustained wounds, and dies shortly after.

-Another soldier was dispatched from Major Bastion to Cherbourg in March 14th 1944, one year before Cole‘s death, he was sent to secure precious stolen pictures from the enemies, but at first he could not believe that he and his squad had to do it.
+Another soldier was dispatched from Major Bastion to Cherbourg on March 14, 1944, one year before Cole‘s death, he was sent to secure precious stolen pictures from the enemies, but at first he could not believe that he and his squad had to do it.
 But he promised to secure them.
-After the explosion of the C4 Mines that were planted to secure the way, he then ambushed through the harbour of the city with his squad, battling trough the troops of the harbour.
+After the explosion of the C4 Mines that were planted to secure the way, he then ambushed through the harbour of the city with his squad, battling through the troops of the harbour.
 He then finally secures the pictures with his squad who support him.
 They got them to the extraction point successfully, and shortly after, they left Cherbourg.

-From that point, the official campaign ended.
-But there is also another free expansion that came later to the game: